 You’re enjoying a delicious handful of sugar-coated peanuts…actually, a second handful that you almost passed up.
 You bite down and hear a loud crunch, which just didn’t seem right.
 Your tongue makes a pulse-spiking discovery: A significant chunk of your upper left molar fractured, and the piece has already disappeared into the abyss.

 It’s easy to blame the peanuts, but they’re just the final straw.
 While some teeth fracture from a single traumatic event, cumulative stress usually leads to compromised enamel.
 A soft peanut butter sandwich may even be the culprit if a tooth reaches the breaking point.
-Even so, most broken teeth don’t need removal, and most of them don’t need a root canal either.
-A broken tooth may first feel cold sensitive and sharp to the tongue.
-But healthy function is often just an appointment or two away.
+The good news is that most breaks or chips don’t result in tooth extraction, and most of them don’t need a root canal treatment either.
+There are multiple approaches we can take to restore your smile in as little as two appointments in the event that your tooth breaks or chips.

 Dr. Peter can assess the extent of the damage and the integrity of the remaining tooth.
 When we consider the options to preserve even one broken tooth, we use a conservative philosophy in our approach.
-Modern dental materials allow us to return teeth to full strength easier than ever before.
+Here are your options for restoring a broken tooth at Peter Family and Cosmetic Dentistry:

 Leaving a broken tooth untreated is an option, but not without serious risk.
-Ultimately, the danger of losing the tooth runs much higher than if you commit to preserving it.
-More of the tooth may break away or a cavity may form in the exposed area.
-Every traumatic event a tooth experiences puts more strain on the fragile nerve inside, making an abscess more likely.
+Ultimately, the danger of tooth loss runs much higher than if you commit to preserving it.
+More of the tooth may break away or tooth decay may form in the exposed area which can cause more serious damage.
+Every traumatic event a tooth experiences will put more strain on the fragile nerve inside, making an abscess more likely.